yetanalytics/dl4clj/README.md

 ;; there are several options within a nn-conf map which can be configuration maps ;; or calls to fns
-;; It doesn't matter which option you choose and you don't have to stay consistent
+;; It doesn't matter which option you choose and you don't have to stay consistent ;; the list of params which can be passed as config maps or fn calls will ;; be enumerated at a later date

 (nn/builder :optimization-algo :stochastic-gradient-descent
             :seed 123